 The Title IX Administrator will coordinate the College’s response to reports of sexual misconduct.
 This includes:

-- Making information regarding the Sexual Misconduct Policy and related services available to students in print and via the website
+- Making information about sexual misconduct and related services available to students in print and via the website

 - Assisting complainants and respondents in understanding their rights